blackmaskexe/github-foundations/01 - Git/03 - Staging Area, Git Add.md

 ## The Staging Area:
 - this is the place where YOU add changes that you make before committing them: It is like the area you find just before you hit a checkpoint
 - Only the changes that are in the staging are are committed (become a checkpoint)
-- YOU need to manually add changes to this staging area so that they can be committed later
+- YOU need to manually add changes to this staging area so that they can be committed (saved) later

 ## Staging Changes / Adding Files to the Staging Area:
-- only those files will be committed (saved in history) which are in the staging area while performing a commit operation
+- only those files will be committed (saved in history) which are in the staging area while performing a commit operation (A commit operation is saving your changes, more on it on the next page)

 - add all possible files to the staging area (files that have had changes to them & not mentioned in the .gitignore) (more on .gitignore later)
 ```bash